shhwang1/3-Anomaly_Detection/README.md

 <p align="center"><img src="https://user-images.githubusercontent.com/115224653/201886259-e8dafab7-55fe-480a-8428-e131f93ee1cc.png" width="600" height="400"></p>

 ### - What is "Anomaly?"
 Let's look at the beer bottles above.
 Beer bottles seem to be neatly placed, but you can see an unusual bottle of beer.
 Like this picture,  small number of unusual patterns of data present in this uniform pattern are called 'Anomaly'.
-This discovery of Anomaly is called Anomaly Detection, and there are some very important moments .
+This discovery of Anomaly is called Anomaly Detection, and there are some very important moments to utilize this task.
+Think about the manufacturing process of making cheap screws.
+The 'Anomaly' screws that occur during this process do not appear to be very fatal because the value per piece is very small.